 Of their first date, she said in an interview: "I was a senior, and I had been dating guys in jeans and clogs and T-shirts, he came to the door and he had a sport coat and loafers, and I thought, 'God, this is never going to work, not in a million years.
 He was nine years older than I am!
 But we went out to see A Man and a Woman at the movie theatre in Philadelphia, and we really hit it off."

 Joe proposed five times before Jill said yes, he recalled in a DNC video.
 Jill was hesitant because she wanted to make sure that Joe's two sons, Beau and Hunter Biden, were okay with it.
 After she finally said yes, she and Joe said "I do" on June 17, 1977, at the United Nations Chapel in New York City.
 They welcomed a daughter, Ashley Biden, together in 1981.

-Before tying the knot with Joe, Jill was previously married to Bill Stevenson, per BBC.
-The former vice president was also previously married to Neilia Hunter, who passed away with their daughter, Naomi Biden, in a car accident in 1972.
+Before tying the knot with Joe, Jill was previously married to Bill Stevenson, per the BBC.
+Joe was also previously married to Neilia Hunter, who passed away with their daughter, Naomi Biden, in a car accident in 1972.
 They welcomed sons Beau and Hunter together, but Jill embraced and raised them as her own.
-"Neilia would always be Mommy, but Jill was Mom," Joe wrote in his 2007 memoir, Promises to Keep, noting that his sons didn't refer to Jill as their "stepmom."
+"Neilia would always be Mommy, but Jill was Mom," Joe wrote in his 2007 memoir, Promises to Keep, noting that his sons didn't refer to Jill as their "stepmom".

 She has a sense of humour

 "I would say she's not your average grandmother," Naomi Biden, one of Joe and Jill's granddaughters, said in a DNC video.
 "She's the grandmother that wakes you up at, what was it, 5 am on Christmas Eve to go SoulCycle-ing.